apioo/fusio-docs/docs/bootstrap.md

 create innovative API solutions.
 Through Fusio you can quickly build a state-of-the-art API, set up a developer portal and monetize your API.

-Fusio can help you with the following use cases:

-* __API Product__
-Fusio helps you to create a great API product, besides building an API it provides a developer portal where developers can register and a way to monetize your API
-* __API Gateway__
-Fusio can be used as gateway to your internal API and microservices.
-It handles all common features like Authorization, Rate-Limiting and Schema-Validation
-* __SPA Backend__
-Fusio can be used as backend to build SPAs using popular Javascript-Frameworks like i.e. Angular, React or Vue.
-It provides a powerful code generator which can automatically generate an SDK for your API
-* __API Builder__
-Fusio helps to automatically generate APIs based on different data sources i.e. it is possible to generate a complete REST API based on a database or also the file system.
-* __API Framework__
-For more complex use cases you can use Fusio also as framework to build complete APIs from scratch.
-This means you build custom actions where you can use the wide PHP ecosystem to solve your task.

 This page will explain the first steps on how to proxy an operation to an internal API.
 We create an operation at the backend which executes a specific action, a schema which describes the payload and an action which proxies to a remote API.